5 dangers of poor work culture in your office

 As you reflect on your work culture, here are some key signs to look out for that could indicate your office might have a poor work environment that needs to be addressed.

-How to spot signs of a poor work environment (and what to do about it)
+How to spot signs of a poor work environment

 If you get your company culture right, it can mean having happy, loyal employees who produce their very best work.